"...a thought leader in the Learning and Performance Improvement profession with a track record to prove it..."

 -Jim and Dana Robinson

-Dick Handshaw, President at Handshaw, Inc., is a consultant, speaker, and champion for real innovation and quality in instructional design.
-He is a pioneer in the field, with more than 30 years of experience as a learning and performance improvement professional and entrepreneur.
+Dick Handshaw, President at Handshaw, Inc., is a consultant, speaker, author, and champion for real innovation and quality in instructional design.
+He is a pioneer in the field, with more than 35 years of experience as a learning and performance improvement professional and entrepreneur.
 Dick has served as a consultant for many organizations to help them establish a results-oriented learning strategy, methodology, and practice.

 Last time we talked about how and when to use mobile devices in a larger training strategy that will leverage their strengths of accessibility and immediacy.
 This week, let’s look at how mobile devices impact resource design.
 There are a few unique characteristics that you should keep in mind as you design mobile resources: small screen size, touch capabilities, and synchronization.